12 Best Marketing Cover Letter Examples (Free Templates)

 After analyzing and noting down the requirements for the job, the next step is to create a draft letter and see how to incorporate the specific keyword phrases in the letter.
 It is important to include the skills, qualifications, and level of experience listed in the job advertisement.
 Most employers nowadays use applicant tracking systems to filter the first round of job applications to remain with only those that meet the specified qualifications.

-Most employers usually use most applicant tracking systems to rank applicants according to the positioning of specified keywords and the number of times they are used in their application.
+Most employers usually use applicant tracking systems to rank applicants according to the positioning of specified keywords and the number of times they are used in their application.

 How to Write: Step-by-Step Guide

 After writing the rough draft, the next step is to craft the letter more professionally to establish yourself as an ideal candidate for the position.
-Here is what to include and how to phrase the marketing cover letter to help you stand out and be considered a strong candidate for the position:
+Here is what to include and how to phrase the cover letter to help you stand out and be considered a strong candidate for the position:

 Salutation

 Start the letter by using a professional greeting or salutation.
-In most cases, the job advertisement will include whom to address the letter to; if not included, address it to the hiring manager or the Human Resources.
+In most cases, the job advertisement will include whom to address the letter to; if not included, address it to the hiring manager or Human Resources.

-NOTE: Avoid using common phrases such as “To Whom It May Concern,” as this may give the hiring manager a sense that you didn’t take your time to find out about the company.
+Avoid using common phrases such as “To Whom It May Concern,” as this may give the hiring manager a sense that you didn’t take your time to find out about the company.

 Introduce yourself

 In the next paragraph, introduce yourself by stating who you are (your full name), why you are writing the letter, where you saw the job advertisement, and a brief description of where you are in your career journey.
-Consider the following example when writing this part, “My name is John Doe, and I am a Search Engine Optimization Expert.
-I saw your advert for the SEO expert position at info magazine, and I would like to tender my application for the position.”

 Highlight your marketing skills

 Marketing is very broad, and different skills are usually required for different jobs.
 Go through the list you made from the job posting and look at some of the required skills for the job.
 In addition to adding the skills required by the employer, include other unique skills that will help the hiring manager identify you as a strong candidate for the position.
-Some of the skills that you may want to include in the marketing cover letter include:

 • Creativity